abel1502/mipt-kp-master/NOTES.md

   - Collisions.
   - Also smaller problems about adapting the techniques to the cloud.
 - Just understanding the API isn't a scientific achievement yet.
-- Put it that the specific vendor is just a sample (solid, popular, good api, etc.), but the same achievements are applicable to other cloud providers.
+- Put it that the specific vendor is just a sample (solid, popular, good API, etc.), but the same achievements are applicable to other cloud providers.
 - Try to come up with an abstract cost formula for later optimization.
   (Dependency on the chunk size in dedup, for instance).